 There’s a lot going on these days.

-On the playing front, I just got back from touring Spain, Portugal, Leverkusen, and Oman with Vince Mendoza, Chano Dominguez, Blas Córdoba, Israel “El Piraña” Suárez, the great flameco dancer Daniel Navarro, and the WDR Big Band.
+In November, we did a tour of Spain, Portugal, Leverkusen, and Oman with Vince Mendoza, Chano Dominguez, Blas Córdoba, the great flameco dancer Daniel Navarro, and the WDR Big Band.
 We were playing the music of Chano Dominquez, which is a true crossover form of flamenco and jazz, artfully arranged by Vince Mendoza.
-You can see a video of some of our work here.
+You can see a video of the Leverkusen concert here.

 Also check out some of my other video lessons for my recent Woodshed columns in Bass Player Magazine: